AnupN29/SignLanguageRecognition/README.md

 ## SignLanguageRecognition
-#### LSTM network and Mediapipe holistic to generate landmarks, capable recognise hand gestures in real-time
+#### LSTM network and Mediapipe holistic to generate landmarks, capable to recognise hand gestures in real-time